kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 ### IPVS proxy mode {#proxy-mode-ipvs}

-In `ipvs` mode, kube-proxy watches Kubernetes Services and Endpoints, calls `netlink` interface to create IPVS rules accordingly and synchronizes IPVS rules with Kubernetes Services and Endpoints periodically.
+In `ipvs` mode, kube-proxy watches Kubernetes Services and EndpointSlices, calls `netlink` interface to create IPVS rules accordingly and synchronizes IPVS rules with Kubernetes Services and EndpointSlices periodically.
 This control loop ensures that IPVS status matches the desired state.
 When accessing a Service, IPVS directs traffic to one of the backend Pods.